sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 ```

 When you start the microservice it should register itself with the Eureka discovery service using the local profile again.
 The following shows a `user-rest-service` that has now registered with the discovery service:

 ![services registered in Eureka](images/eureka-service-registered.png)

+In this example, you can find two instances of named `user-rest-service` that have registered with the discovery service and one `car-service` instance.